Last Updated on

 - Ginger Liqueur

 Fresh squeezed lime juice and the bright tangy heat of the Fresno Pepper hot sauce was a great combination.
 It really came to life when we added the sweetness of blackberries.
-Mixing in ginger liqueur and a smooth vodka gave the drink the perfect amount of warmth to make this a smooth sipping cocktail.
+Mixing in ginger liqueur and a smooth vodka gave the drink the perfect amount of warmth to make this a smooth sipping and great spicy cocktails.

 Like this recipe?
 Try these below, too!